DarthSnow/dide2/docs/widgets_dexed_project_editor.md

 They define the options applied when running the project output (e.g: menu **"project"**, **"compile and run"**).
 The _executable_ field is not present because it relies on the project parameters (**-of** for a CE project and the combination of _targetPath_ with _targetName_ for a DUB project).

-If the output is piped then the [process input widget][lnk_widg_procinp] can be used to pass the input to the program being executed.
+If the output is piped then the [process input widget](widgets_process_input.html) can be used to pass the input to the program being executed.
 These options are defined per-configuration.
 These options are not compatible with the system of _base_ & _overridden_ configuration.